 What does it mean?

-It’s important to first remember that children with dyslexia CAN read – and with help and support, they will read well.
+It’s important to first remember that children with dyslexia CAN and WILL read.
+With help and support, they will love books and will read well.
 It might just take them longer to get to that stage than their peers.
 Try not to compare your child – it won’t help anybody.
 Focus on where your child is at, not where the curriculum guidelines say they should be.

 The most common issues are listed below:

 - Reading a word on one page but not recognising it on another

 - Understanding phonics, but find it difficult to sound out an unknown word.

 - Slow, and often, inaccurate reading of single words with no storyline or picture for clues

 - Tiring easily when reading for a short time